aitoroses/floxide/docs/adrs/0008-node-lifecycle-methods.md

 2. **Compatibility**: Works with existing Node interface through the adapter
 3. **Type Safety**: Phase outputs are properly typed
 4. **Flexibility**: Different nodes can define their own prep/exec types
-5. **Consistency**: Maintains the same lifecycle as the TypeScript implementation
+5. **Consistency**: Maintains a clear and structured lifecycle approach for workflow nodes

 ### Disadvantages